groupoasys/DRO_CONDITIONAL_TRIMMINGS/README.md

 - Single-item Newsvendor problem with side information:

   * [singlenewsvendor_generation_data]: This folder contains the data used in the numerical experiment corresponding to the single-item Newsvendor problem with side information used in [[1]](https://arxiv.org/abs/2009.10592) .
 The files "indices+str(N)".csv contains the 400 samples' index of size N, that is, each row (total=400) of the .csv file represents a sample of size N. The data points of the bivariate distribution are in the file entitled ""  .
-The rest of the parameters of the numerical experimet are described in [[1]](https://arxiv.org/abs/2009.10592).
+The rest of the parameters of the numerical experiments are described in [[1]](https://arxiv.org/abs/2009.10592).

 - Portfolio allocation problem with side information.

   * [portfolio_generation_data]:   This folder contains the data used in the numerical experiment corresponding to the portfolio allocation problem with side information used in [[1]](https://arxiv.org/abs/2009.10592).
 The files "indices+str(N)".csv contains the 200 samples' index of size N, that is, each row (total=200) of the .csv file represents a sample of size N. The data points of the joint distribution are in the file entitled "muestra_real_conjunta.csv".
 The rest of the parameters of the numerical experimet are described in [[1]](https://arxiv.org/abs/2009.10592).
 The main test case deals with the case in which alpha=0 and the data points of the true conditional distribution of this case are in the file entitled "muestra_dist_real".
 Some important remarks to reproduce the numerical experiments in the paper in the case alpha=0:
-            The y-data are not scaled so they must be scaled in orde to reproduce fairly the experiments.
+            The y-data are not scaled so they must be scaled in order to reproduce fairly the experiments.

             Side/contextual information (scaled):  [(1000-1000)/50,(0.01-0.02)/0.01,(5-math.exp(1/2))/(math.sqrt((math.exp(1)-1)*math.exp(1)))]